 Mailing lists … they’re one of the most popular, and easy, methods of using your website to make money.
 I’ve used a few different list manager systems over the years, but they all seemed to miss (at least) one thing that I found useful or needed to make the list behave the way I wanted it to.

 Twisted Matrix’s Perspective Broker is, to me at least, the main compelling reason to use the entire framework.
 It’s also an area that is lacking in documentation that is usable to a newbie to the framework.
-One of the things provided by the Perspective Broker is an authentication framework, based around the concept of an […]

 Another way to integrate Twisted with Stackless python, is to use multiple threads.
 One thread handles Twisted’s reactor while Stackless tasklets run in at least one other thread.
 This lowers the deterministic nature of Stackless, but for certain conditions may be more effective than trying to integrate Twisted and Stackless into a single thread.
 Communication between the threads is handled through a channel, which according to the documentation for Stackless python is thread-safe.